RexxLA/rexx-repository/ARB/standards/work-in-progress/unicode/UnicodeTools/doc/built-in.md

 ```

 When _string_ is a BYTES string, it returns the number of bytes in _string_.
 When _string_ is a CODEPOINTS string, it returns the number of
 codepoints in _string_.
-When _string_ is a TEXT string, it returns the number of extended grapheme clusters in _string_.
+When _string_ is a GRAPHEMES or a TEXT string, it returns the number of extended grapheme clusters in _string_.

 __Examples.__